 4. Poor Living Conditions

 Though the zoo’s business has grown from what it was over a century ago, there are still some things that can be improved.
 Animals are forced to live in artificial habitats that aren’t anywhere close to their former homes (the wild).
-Their sleeping quarters can get overcrowded and this can lead to the animals harming each other.
+Their sleeping quarters can get overcrowded, leading to the animals harming each other.

 See Related: Most Comfortable Animals in The World